stiglers-eponym/BeamerPresenter/README.md

 This software uses the Qt framework and the PDF engines MuPDF and/or poppler.

-## Which version?
-Versions [0.1](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x) and 0.2 are different programs with incompatible configurations.
-[Version 0.1.3](https://github.com/stiglers-eponym/BeamerPresenter/releases) is relatively stable, works in ubuntu 18.04 and can be [built in macOS](https://github.com/stiglers-eponym/BeamerPresenter/tree/0.1.x#building-in-macos) without manually adapting beamerpresenter.pro.
-Version 0.2 has many new features and is much more flexible.
-If you want to draw in the presentation using a tablet or drawing pad, or if you want to adapt the interface or use more than two monitors, you should version 0.2.

 ## Features (selection)
-* modular user interface (new in 0.2): adapt for your presentation style and technical equipment (number of monitors, extra information for the speaker, input devices, ...)
+* modular user interface: adapt for your presentation style and technical equipment (number of monitors, extra information for the speaker, input devices, ...)
 * compressed cache for fast slide changes
-* draw in slides, save drawings in a format compatible with Xournal++ (improved in 0.2)
+* draw in slides, save drawings in a format compatible with Xournal++
 * highlighting tools (pointer, torch, magnifier)
-* rich text notes for the speaker (new in 0.2)
+* rich text notes for the speaker
 * (optionally) show separate presentation file for speaker or use LaTeX-beamer's option to show notes on second screen (split PDF pages into a part for the speaker and a part or the audience)
-* timer indicates progress relative to a predefined schedule by it's color (improved in 0.2)
+* timer indicates progress relative to a predefined schedule by it's color
 * navigate using document outline, thumbnail slides, page numbers/labels and links
 * videos in presentations (currently sound is untested)
 * slide transitions